Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

-In our earlier work \cite{PrivacyAssessment}, our literature search led to determine that Hoepman's \cite{Hoepmanraey} is the most appropriate starting point for developing a more detailed PbD framework for IoT.
-Detailed explanation on each of the guidelines and reasoning behind the extraction of each guideline are presented in \cite{PrivacyAssessment}.
-However, these guidelines are not fool-proof recommendations that can be used naively.
-Each IoT application is different in term of their objectives, implementations, execution, etc.
+For ease of reference, we present an overview of our privacy guidelines in Table \ref{Tbl:Analysis}.
+These guidelines are based on Hoepman's \cite{Hoepmanraey} privacy strategies, which we determined to be the most appropriate starting point for developing a more detailed set of PbD guidelines for IoT applications.
+The guidelines were compiled by using the structured-case research method \cite{Carroll2000}, which is often used for building theory in information systems research.
+A more detailed explanation on each of the guidelines and reasoning behind the extraction of each guideline is presented in \cite{PrivacyAssessment}.

-We developed these guidelines to act as a framework to support software engineers, so they can adopt our guidelines into their IoT applications in a customised manner.
+The guidelines allow software engineers to customise them as needed to suit their IoT applications.
 For example, certain applications will require aggregation of data from different sources to discover a certain new knowledge (i.e. new pieces of information).
-We do not discourage such approaches as long as data is acquired through proper consent acquisition processes.
+Such approaches are not discouraged as long as data is acquired through proper consent acquisition processes.
 However, IoT applications, at all times, should take all possible measures to achieve their goals with a minimum amount of data.
-This means that out of eight privacy design strategies proposed by Hoepman \cite{Hoepmanraey}, minimisation is the most important strategy.
+This means that out of the eight privacy design strategies proposed by Hoepman \cite{Hoepmanraey}, minimisation is the most important strategy.